 Flowers as potato companion plants

 Flowers planted in among the vegetable crops can add a pretty, colorful element to a vegetable patch, but also have hidden talents as potato companion plants.

 Nasturtiums make complementary planting companions for potatoes as they act as an attractive sacrificial plant, luring predatory pests, such as aphids and potato beetle, away from the potato crops onto themselves.
 Using trap plants for pest control is a popular gardening trick.

 Petunias may also protect potatoes from certain pests by confusing them with their strong fragrance so that the insects can't find their target crop.

 What can you not plant next to potatoes?

-Cucumbers can make potatoes more susceptible to blight and, along with other members of the cucurbit family, such as squash, can also compete for the same nutrients.
+It's not advisable to grow cucumbers as potato companion plants as they can make potatoes more susceptible to blight and, along with other members of the cucurbit family, such as squash, can also compete for the same nutrients.